CyprinusCarpio/fleet/README.md

 It's designed to build on the capabilities of FLTK to add new, universal and useful widgets.

 #### Disclaimer
 This is pre-Alpha software.
 It has a few bugs and many things are not yet implemented.
 Breaking changes are guaranteed in future.
-Documentation is provided for most widgets, and is planned to be made available as a GitHub page.
-Use for any reason other than testing is not recommended.
+Documentation is provided for most widgets, and is available at https://cyprinuscarpio.github.io/fleet/doc/html/index.html.

 #### New widgets:
 - `Fle_Flat_Button`